© Crown copyright 2020

 - chronic (long-term) mild to moderate respiratory diseases, such as asthma, chronic obstructive pulmonary disease (COPD), emphysema or bronchitis

 - chronic heart disease, such as heart failure

 - chronic kidney disease

 - chronic neurological conditions, such as Parkinson’s disease, motor neurone disease, multiple sclerosis (MS), or cerebral palsy

 - a weakened immune system as the result of certain conditions or medicines they are taking (such as steroid tablets)

 - being seriously overweight (a body mass index (BMI) of 40 or above)

 - pregnant women

 As above, there is a further category of people with serious underlying health conditions who are clinically extremely vulnerable, meaning they are at very high risk of severe illness from coronavirus.
-You, your family and carers should be aware of the guidance on shielding which provides information on how to protect yourself still further should you wish to.
+You, your family and carers should be aware of the guidance on shielding which provides information on how to protect yourself still further should you wish.
+Updated advice is available here.

 The government will continue to keep the public informed of the impacts of coronavirus on the UK, and the law and guidance that is in place to protect the public.